Compact Dynamical Foliations: Compact Foliations

 \begin{proposition} Assume that for every $x\in E$ the group $G_x|E$ is finite.
 Then $E/\mathcal{F}$\ is Hausdorff.
 Conversely, if the set $E$ is a manifold and $E/\mathcal{F}$\ is Hausdorff then every leaf in $E$ has finite holonomy in $E$. \end{proposition}

 One of the aims of this article is to provide further equivalent conditions for a compact foliation to be uniformly compact in the case where the foliation is assumed to be the center foliation of a dynamically coherent partially hyperbolic diffeomorphism.
-In particular we establish that in this case uniform compactness is equivalent to the fact that every leaf which is periodic under the dynamics has finite holonomy (Theorem A).
-See also Theorem \ref{completeness}.
+In particular we establish that in this case uniform compactness is equivalent to completeness.
+See Theorem \ref{thmB} and Proposition \ref{unifimpcomp}.

-We conclude this section by stating the following Theorem of D. Montgomery \cite{PoinPer}, D.B.A.
-Epstein and K. Millett \cite{FolCpct}.

-\begin{theorem} Let $G$\ be a group that acts effectively on a connected manifold $N$ by homeomorphisms and such that every point has a finite orbit.
-Then $G$\ is finite. \end{theorem}